-Now, I want you to think about how often you wish for these things and if they are somewhat interfering with how you are living your life TODAY.
+Now, I want you to think about how often you wish for these things and if they somewhat interfere with how you live your life TODAY.

 If you are sincere, you will start seeing a transparent bridge between these two persons you are, and this is where I want you to take the time and relate to that difference.